yuki-kimoto/gitprep/README.md

 http://perlbrew.pl/

-perlbrew is very useful perl installation tools without breaking your system perl.
+perlbrew is a very useful perl installation tool without breaking your system perl.

-If you install perl 5.10.1+ by perlbrew, you can install latest GitPrep.
+If you install perl 5.10.1+ with perlbrew, you can install latest GitPrep.

 ### I know information about GitPrep 2.0 upgrading.

-If you use GitPrep on Perl 5.8 and install newer perl by perlbrew, you must remove extlib directory before "./setup_module" command.
+If you use GitPrep on Perl 5.8 and install newer perl with perlbrew, you must remove extlib directory before running the "./setup_module" command.

   rm -rf extlib